Choose Hodges U for Your Associate in Arts General Education Degree

 - And so much more!

-With an Associate of Arts Degree in General Education, you will be improving your opportunities in any field you choose.
+With an Associate of Arts Degree in General Studies, you will be improving your opportunities in any field you choose.
 According to the National Center for Education Statistics (NCES) in 2013, associate degree-holders have salaries that are an estimated $10,000 higher than those of high school graduates (www.nces.ed.gov).

 Possible Career Paths Include: